How to Setup Surfshark on Router in 2020

 Surfshark only supports routers running open-source firmware including DD-WRT and Tomato.
 The only other stock firmware from popular router manufacturers that Surfshark supports is AsusWRT.

-As such, I will demonstrate the setup process for Asus routers specifically and then for DD-WRT and Tomato in general.
+Keeping that in mind, I will demonstrate the setup process for Asus routers specifically and then for DD-WRT and Tomato to help as wide of an audience as possible.

 How to Setup Surfshark on ASUS Routers